slehee/Python-101-For-Hackers/README.md

 ---
 **Note**

-    the default Kali SSH configuration will block authentication attempts after 10 attempts (MaxStartups 10:30:10).\ If you want to test 100 connections + the valid password using the above wordlist, you will need to edit your sshd_config (for example, by setting MaxStartups 101) and restarting the service.\ Alternatively to test, use a wordlist with less than 10 invalid passwords, or incrase the delay between each attempt.
+    The default Kali SSH configuration will block authentication attempts after 10 attempts (MaxStartups 10:30:10).<br>If you want to test 100 connections + the valid password using the above wordlist, you will need to edit your sshd_config (for example, by setting MaxStartups 101) and restarting the service.<br>Alternatively to test, use a wordlist with less than 10 invalid passwords, or incrase the delay between each attempt.

 ---